 - How to complain to DWP and Independent Case Examiner – case examples, standard letters used to illustrate

 - UC Overpayments – how to challenge DWP poor practice – standard letters etc.

 After completing this course, you should be able to:

 - Properly advise your tenants on how and when to claim Universal Credit

-- Assist your tenant with avoiding situations where they lose out financially due to unfamiliarity with the new scheme
+- Assist your tenant to avoid situations where they lose out financially due to unfamiliarity with the new scheme

-- Ensure effective processes are in place to ensure any gap in payment is acted on immediately, minimising rent arrears and the need for legal action.
+- Implement effective processes to ensure any gap in payment is acted on immediately, minimising rent arrears and the need for legal action

-- Any landlord/agent who accommodate tenants, reliant to some extent on claiming assistance from LHA/Universal Credit schemes, to help reduce or extinguish their rent liabilities
+- Any landlord or agent who accommodates tenants, reliant to some extent on claiming assistance from LHA/Universal Credit schemes, to help reduce or extinguish their rent liabilities

-- Landlords/agents who have not previously accepted tenants in receipt of benefit payments but discover through redundancy, sickness, accident, one of their tenants becomes a claimant
+- Landlords and agents who have not previously accepted tenants in receipt of benefit payments but discover through redundancy, sickness or accident that one of their tenants becomes a claimant

-- New landlords and or agents considering accepting tenants in receipt of benefit payments.
+- New landlords and agents considering accepting tenants in receipt of benefit payments.